velociraptor111/tf-deep-facial-recognition-lite/README.md

 ## Installation

+## Notes:
+- This repository is still under heavy development.

 ## TODO:
 - Create a download script to download weights from google drive
 - Write comments on the different functions